FernandoZorek/video-meet-app/README.md

 - [Peerjs] - Simplifies WebRTC peer-to-peer data, video, and audio calls;
 - [EJS] - A templating engine used for server-side rendering of HTML pages;
 - [uuid] - Generates unique identifiers for users.
+- [Bootstrap] - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.

 ## Installation